-Bathurst Basin takes its name from a Bristol MP in the early 19th century, Charles Bragg, who changed his name to Bathurst in 1804.
+Bathurst Basin was built in 1809.
+Designed by William Jessop, it was intended as a feeder for the New Cut and as a secondary dock area to help relieve congestion in the main harbour.
+It was named after a Bristol MP and director of the Bristol Dock Company, Charles Bragg, who changed his name to Bathurst in 1804.
 It was built on an area of an old mill pond, the Treen (or Trin) Mill Pond.
 The pond was supplied by the River Malago, from Bedminster to the South.
 It lost its water supply as the New Cut was created in 1809, running to the south of the enlarged Floating Harbour and catching the flow of the Malago.

 Access to the basin was through two sets of locks: one between the Floating Harbour and the second into the New Cut.
 The second connection enabled smaller vessels to bypass the main entrance locks in Cumberland Basin.
 From 1865 a deep water dock with a stone quay front was built.
 The basin used to be an industrial dock with warehouses and numerous shipyards at the adjoining Wapping Shipyard and Docks, including Hilhouse, William Scott & Sons and William Patterson.
 The 1934 aerial photograph of the Basin on the right is courtesy of Britain from Above.